sbuergers/cookiecutter_data_science_template/{{cookiecutter.repo_name}}/README.md

     |
     ├── setup.cfg          <- sets standard linting options of RHDHV Data Solutions (called by setup.py)
     |
-    ├── setup.py           <- makes project pip installable (pip install -e .) so cto package can be imported Add the necessary dependencies here as well!
+    ├── setup.py           <- makes project pip installable (pip install -e .) so package can be imported Add the necessary dependencies here as well!
+Only for python language.

 # Code of Conduct